Józef Chełmoński

-Józef Marian Chełmoński (November 7, 1849 – April 6, 1914) was a Polish painter of the realist school with roots in the historical and social context of the late Romantic period in partitioned Poland.
-He is famous for monumental paintings now at the Sukiennice National Art Gallery in Kraków and at the MNW in Warsaw.
+Józef Marian Chełmoński (7 November 1849 – 6 April 1914) was a Polish painter, known for his realistic paintings of landscapes, rural scenes and genre scenes presenting historical and social contexts of the late Romantic period in partitioned Poland.
+He is renowned for monumental paintings, which are now in the collections of the National Museum in Warsaw.
+National Museum in Kraków, the Sukiennice National Art Gallery in Kraków and other museums in Poland and abroad.

 Life

 Chełmoński was born in the village of Boczki near Łowicz in central Congress Poland under the Russian military control.
 His first drawing teacher was his father Józef Adam (a small leaseholder and administrator of Boczki village).
 His mother was Izabela née Łoskowska.

 After finishing high school in Warsaw, Józef studied in Warsaw Drawing Class (1867–1871) and took private lessons from Wojciech Gerson.
-From 1871 to 1874 Chełmoński lived in Munich.
+In the years 1872–1875 he studied in Munich.
 He worked with Polish painters assembled around Jozef Brandt and Maksymilian Gierymski.
 There, he also studied for a few months at the academy of H. Anschutz and A. Strahuber.
-In 1872 and 1874 Chełmoński visited the Polish Territories (Poland, as an independent country, did not exist during this time), Tatra Mountains and Ukraine.
+In 1872 and 1874 Chełmoński visited the Polish Territories (Poland was under partitions at the time), Tatra Mountains and Ukraine.
+After the artist returned from Ukraine, in the autumn of 1874 he rented a studio in Warsaw, which he shared with Stanisław Witkiewicz.

-His first paintings were done under the influence of Gerson.
-The works that followed were landscapes and villages.
-In 1875 Chełmoński went to Paris, where he had many important exhibitions and became known to the art scene.
-With many orders, the artistic level of his paintings decreased.

-From 1878 to 1887 Chełmoński visited Poland, Vienna and Venice.
-In 1887 he returned to Poland and in 1889 settled in the village of Kuklówka Zarzeczna.
-Contact with his homeland and nature are qualities revealed in his artworks.
-From that time are the best liked, or the most beloved of Chełmoński's paintings are paintings such as Partridge on the Snow, The Storks or Before Thunderstorm.

-Chełmoński represented the trend in art called "Polish Patriotic Painting".
-He died in Kuklówka near Grodzisk Mazowiecki in 1914.
+In 1875, thanks to the help of Cyprian Godebski and encouragement of Helena Modjeska, he went to Paris, where his work gained popularity thanks to the themes of his paintings, which were exotic to the local audiences.
+The artist lived in Paris until 1987, leaving only briefly for Italy and several times for Poland.
+After returning to Poland he settled in the village of Kuklówka in Mazovia, where he bought a manor house, later known as the Józef Chełmoński Manor House.
+There, he created in increasing isolation from active life and contemporary artistic trends.
+He died in Kuklówka on 6 April 1914.

+Work

+Chełmoński created around 400 paintings, of which around 100 were sold to the United States, and at least 108 were missing as of 2014.
+Polish art historians classify Chełmoński as belonging to the "Munich-Warsaw group of the late positivism".
+The artist's life journey was reflected by changes in his creative work, and consequently, his artistic development tends to be divided by historians into three phases: the Warsaw-Munich phase (1867–1875), the Paris phase (1875–1887) and the period spent in Mazovia (until 1914).